The Challenge: Breaking Into Investment Banking Without Connections

 Key Takeaways

-• Breaking into IB without connections is harder but not impossible.
+- Breaking into IB without connections is harder but achievable.

 Conclusion

 Landing an investment banking internship without connections requires more effort, but it’s entirely achievable.
-By treating networking as a skill, leveraging LinkedIn, preparing early, and staying persistent, you can build your own network and create opportunities.
+By treating networking as a skill, organizing a pipeline, preparing early, and showing steady progress, you can build your own network and create opportunities.